ScottLogic/Technology-Carbon-Standard/pages/information/hardware/examples/employee.md

 # Employee Hardware Example

-To understand and estimate the carbon footprint associated with employee hardware like computers (desktops, laptops), monitors, and printers, organisations must consider both the usage emissions from powering the devices as well as the embodied emissions from manufacturing, transportation, and end-of-life across the full product life cycle.
+To understand and estimate the carbon footprint associated with employee hardware like computers (desktops, laptops), monitors, and printers, organisations must consider both the usage emissions from powering the devices and the embodied emissions from manufacturing, transportation, and end-of-life across the full product life cycle.

 [Read more about hardware life cycle emissions.](../../lifecycle)